UNIVERSITY OF NORTH GEORGIA Panhellenic Recruitment Handbook Fall 2026

 Meet the Sororities UNIVERSITY OF NORTH GEORGIA ΑΓΔ • ΔΦΕ • ΔΖ • ΚΔ • ΦΜ • ΣK ΑΓΔ • ΔΦΕ • ΔΖ • ΚΔ • ΦΜ • ΣK

-Alpha Gamma Delta THETA DELTA CHAPTER; “ALPHA GAM; AGD” Values - Loving, Leading, Lasting Colors - Red, Buff, and Green Chapter Jewel - Pearl Chapter Flower - Red and Buff Roses & Green Asparagus Plumosa Fern Fun Fact: Total Installed Collegiate Chapters: 199 Instagram: @alphagamung Chapter Mascot - Squirrel Weekly Chapter Day - Tuesdays at 8 Philanthropies - Fighting Hunger, Feeding America, Meals on Wheels, Alpha Gamma Delta Foundation
+Alpha Gamma Delta THETA DELTA CHAPTER; “ALPHA GAM; AGD” Values - Loving, Leading, Lasting Colors - Red, Buff, and Green Chapter Jewel - Pearl Chapter Flower - Red and Buff Roses & Green Asparagus Plumosa Fern Instagram: @alphagamung Chapter Mascot - Squirrel Weekly Chapter Day - Tuesdays at 8 Philanthropies - Fighting Hunger, Feeding America, Meals on Wheels, Alpha Gamma Delta Foundation Fun Fact: Alpha Gamma Delta has international chapters!

-Delta Zeta XI XI CHAPTER; “DEEZEE/DZ” Values - Friendship, Belonging, Curiosity, Generosity, Citizenship, Empowerment Colors - Rose and Green Chapter Jewel - Diamond Chapter Flower - Pink Killarney Rose Chapter Mascot - Turtle Weekly Chapter Day - Mondays at 7:30 Philanthropy - Hearing and Speech Fun Fact: Delta Zeta was founded in 1902 at Miami University in Oxford, Ohio!
+Delta Zeta XI XI CHAPTER; “DEEZEE/DZ” Values - Friendship, Belonging, Curiosity, Generosity, Citizenship, Empowerment Colors - Rose and Green Chapter Jewel - Diamond Chapter Flower - Pink Killarney Rose Chapter Mascot - Turtle Weekly Chapter Day - Mondays at 7:30 pm Philanthropy - Hearing and Speech Fun Fact: Delta Zeta has a week of volunteering at the Painted Turtle camp each summer!
 Instagram: @deltazetaung

-Values - Friendship, Loyalty, Personal Growth, and Service Colors - Maroon and Lavender Chapter Jewel - Pearl Chapter Flower - Wild Purple Violet Chapter Symbols - Dove and Heart Weekly Chapter Day - Mondays at 7 Philanthropies - Sigma Kappa Foundation, Inherit the Earth, Gerontology, Maine Seacoast Mission, Alzheimer’s Association Sigma Kappa KAPPA LAMBDA CHAPTER; “SKAPPA, SK” Fun Fact: Sigma Kappa’s Philanthropies spell out the word SIGMA!
+Values - Friendship, Loyalty, Personal Growth, and Service Colors - Maroon and Lavender Chapter Jewel - Pearl Chapter Flower - Wild Purple Violet Chapter Symbols - Dove and Heart Weekly Chapter Day - Mondays at 7 pm Philanthropies - Sigma Kappa Foundation, Inherit the Earth, Gerontology, Maine Seacoast Mission Sigma Kappa KAPPA LAMBDA CHAPTER; “SKAPPA, SK” Fun Fact: Sigma Kappa was the first sorority to establish an official philanthropic focus on gerontology (the study of aging)!
 Instagram: @sigmakappaung

 RkJQdWJsaXNoZXIy ODU4Nzgx